theronhitchman/knot-theory/projects/index.md

 ### Graduates

 - Seifert surfaces and the genus
+- braids and the braid group
 - Thurston's theorem: knots are either torus knots, satellites, or hyperbolic
 - knot groups
 - quandles for knots
 - Murasugi's theorem relating crossing number and bridge index for alternating knots
 - higher dimensional knotting
 - knots in the Lorenz equations